Are you planning a road trip in Montenegro? Then this complete and practical one week Montenegro itinerary is for you!

 Its small size does not mean everything is the same though.
 In fact, the cities in Montenegro differ greatly and, in every place, there is something new and unique to discover.

-From coastal cities to ancient old towns, to religious monuments, to grand national parks there are so many facets to Montenegro waiting to be unveiled.
+From coastal cities to ancient old towns, impressive religious monuments, and grand national parks.
+There are so many facets to Montenegro waiting to be unveiled.

 Since Montenegro is so small and there’s so much to see around the country the best way to travel here is by car.

 A one-week Montenegro road trip will give you just enough time to see the top sites and attractions and have you eager for more.
-This itinerary is fast-paced but feel free to slow it down if you so desire and enjoy this hidden gem of Europe before it becomes overrun with tourists.
+This itinerary is fast-paced, but feel free to slow it down by adding a few days to your trip, and enjoy this hidden gem of Europe before it becomes overrun with tourists.

 Also Read: Why Should You Visit Montenegro?